awslabs/aws-sdk-swift/reference/0.x/AWSCloudHSMV2/CloudHsmV2Client.md

 ### `restoreBackup(input:completion:)`

 Restores a specified AWS CloudHSM backup that is in the PENDING\_DELETION state.
-For mor information on deleting a backup, see DeleteBackup.
+For mor information on deleting a backup, see \[DeleteBackup\].

 ``` swift
 public func restoreBackup(input: RestoreBackupInput, completion: @escaping (ClientRuntime.SdkResult<RestoreBackupOutputResponse, RestoreBackupOutputError>) -> Void)